loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+GLOBALS_KNN_COMBO_QUAL_1.075: This was generated on May 8 at 3:19 pm. kNN was carried out on the residuals of 10 global effects, where both of these algorithms were trained on the entire training dataset.
+For kNN, the following parameters were used:
+    * MIN_COMMON = 24
+    * MAX_WEIGHT = 30

 TIMESVDPP_QUAL_7.765: This was generated on May 7 at 10:00 am.
 The internal parameters were unchanged relative to TIMESVDPP_QUAL_7.749, but I instead carried out *40 iterations* of training with 110 factors and 30 time